 The potential and the expectations set in mobile enterprise apps are soaring.
 The future is clearly a mobile one, but not only for consumers and individuals, but increasingly for enterprises.
 What are the factors that will be critical for enterprise mobility – and the entire enterprise mobile app development cycle – to be a success in the future?
-There are few solid foundations we know already that provide significant advantages its users.
+There are few solid foundations we know already that provide significant advantages to its users.
 Let’s drill more in details.

 Investments in Enterprise Mobile App Development

 Another interesting data point of view comes from the Gartner’s forecast.
-According to them the demand for enterprise mobile app development will grow significantly faster than IT organizations can deliver them.
+The demand for enterprise mobile app development will grow significantly faster than IT organizations can deliver them.
 This is a well-known 5:1 demand-supply ratio and in order to deliver the exact mobile services required by enterprises business units, IT departments are not only looking into open source offerings, but more increasingly in agile technologies that can help them to tackle mobile app development and integration with Mobile Backend-as-a-Service (MBaas), use of light-weight programming languages as well as integrated and readily available development stacks.

 Mobile-First Mindset Requires Mobile Center of Excellence

-Both of these light-weight language examples enable developers to use a complete stack of cross-platform APIs that can be used to create mobile app.
-One of the most remarkable benefit of using these languages is that it doesn’t only provide you a direct access to those available stacks and cross-platform APIs, but also access to native APIs.
-We believe these enforce best practices of IT architecture, building up a fantastic user experience, proper security policies and standards across the enterprise – and all their mobile apps.
+Both of these light-weight language examples enable developers to use a complete stack of cross-platform APIs that can be used to create a mobile app.
+One of the most remarkable benefits of using these languages is that it doesn’t only provide you direct access to those available stacks and cross-platform APIs, but also access to native APIs.
+We believe these enforce best practices of IT architecture, building up fantastic user experience, proper security policies and standards across the enterprise – and all their mobile apps.

 Build for Real Use Cases, Build for Real Devices

-For us at Bitbar it is interesting to see the demand for multi-device support at enterprise.
+At Bitbar it is interesting to see the demand for multi-device support at the enterprise.
 Mobile devices are ubiquitous.
 There is a growing range of different devices, form factors and platforms available in the market, and in use at enterprises as well as consumers.
 Enterprises should be wary of standardizing their apps on any one device.
 No matter how powerful and feature-rich, they can become obsolete in a very short time.
-There is no point deploying a complex mobile solution that only works on a specific high-end device if the manufacturer plans to replace and withdraw support after only a short period.
+There is no point in deploying a complex mobile solution that only works on a specific high-end device if the manufacturer plans to replace and withdraw support after only a short period.

-According the study by Dimensional Research, in mobile app development and testing, 72% of testing is done on real devices.
+According to the study by Dimensional Research, in mobile app development and testing, 72% of testing is done on real devices.
 Some other information providers and forecasters say that the number is even close to 90%.
 This yields that need for real device testing, especially in enterprise mobile app development, is an absolute must.
 Developers and QA want to use real devices to verify user experience.
-Furthermore, in this study the conclusion was that real devices were necessary to validate the true app performance in 78% of the companies and 69% wanted to verify the user interface appearance and functionality on real devices rather than emulators.
+Furthermore, in this study, the conclusion was that real devices were necessary to validate the true app performance in 78% of the companies and 69% wanted to verify the user interface appearance and functionality on real devices rather than emulators.